 The Warhound scout titans arrived with the Reavers and brought incredible speed to the titan legions.

 From the beginning, Warhounds were described as being used in pairs.

 In later years, GW would introduce a large set of rare weapons and titan hardpoint accessories, as well as bits for making mutated Traitor Titans.
-From the carapace landing pad which included a spotter Land Speeder for drawing increased line of sight, to the Corvus Assault Pod which came with 4 squads of Terminators inside ready to pour into and capture whatever you punched – these added a lot of spice to titan battles.
+Notable examples included the Carapace Landing Pad (above) which included a spotter Land Speeder for drawing increased line of sight.
+The rare but feared Corvus Assault Pod came with 4 squads of Terminators inside ready to pour into and capture whatever you punched.
+The Fire Control Tower used up a precious carapace weapons slot, but increased accuracy for your other ranged weapons.
+All of these added a lot of spice to those old-school titan battles.

 Fast Forward to Now

-Time to time warp forward to now and WHEW it’s stunning to look at a 30 year difference in plastic technology side by side.
-Adeptus Titanicus dropped a whole slew of Titans for the tabletop and while they have nods to the previous versions they have also made some serious leaps in sculpting and production.
+Time to time warp forward to now and WHEW!
+It’s stunning to look at a 30 year difference in plastic technology side by side.
+Adeptus Titanicus dropped a whole slew of Warhammer titans for the tabletop.
+All the old classics are around, as well as new wonders.
+While the classic types have nods to the previous versions, they have also made some serious leaps in sculpting and production.

 ~Who still has some of these metal veterans?